troytruong/LendingClubCaseStudy/README.md

 - When monthly installments are between 145-274
 - Term of 36 months
 - When the loan status is Not verified
-- When the no of enquiries in last 6 months is 0
-- When the number of derogatory public records is 0
 - When the purpose is 'debt_consolidation'
 - Grade is 'B'
 - And a total grade of 'B5' level.